Azure/ResourceModules/docs/wiki/ParameterFileTokens.md

 #### 2. Local Custom Tokens (Source Control) [Optional]

 These are tokens defined in the Git Repository inside a [Settings.json](https://github.com/Azure/ResourceModules/blob/main/settings.json) file.
 This allows creating tokens that are local and updatable via Source Control mechanisms.
 Here is an example on where these tokens are stored.
-You can add key value pairs as required:
+You can add key-value pairs as required:

 ```json
 "localTokens": {